-"So, please don't mislead the people by alleging that children will be criminalised (under the Bill).
+"So, please don't mislead the people by alleging that children will be criminalised [under the Bill].
 That is not true.
-Presently children who have been found to be buying cigarettes by the authorities will only be fined RM50," he told reporters after launching the KKMNOW portal.
+Presently, children who have been found to be buying cigarettes by the authorities will only be fined RM50," he told reporters after launching the KKMNOW portal.

-He was commenting on the submission of a memorandum by the Consumer Choice Centre (CCC) in Parliament Tuesday protesting the Bill.
+He was commenting on the submission of a memorandum by the Consumer Choice Centre in Parliament on Wednesday (Oct 5) protesting the Bill.